whyandbecause/F-Carver/README.md

-# F-Carver: Carving Features for Reformulating Representations in Domain Generalized Segmentation
+# F-Carver: Carving Features for Reformulating Representations in Domain Generalized Segmentation (Under Review in TMM)

 ## Environment Setup
 To set up your environment, execute the following commands: